frictionlessdata/website/site/introduction/README.md

 ## How to use Frictionless

-Frictionless Data consists of two main parts, standards and software.
+Frictionless Data consists of two main parts, software and standards.

 ![Structure](/img/introduction/structure.png)